-15. After that you can take the lens assembly out.
-It is recommended to mark alignment of parts, otherwise you will need to assemble them by trial and error
+15. After that, you can take the lens assembly out.
+It is recommended to mark the alignment of parts, otherwise, you will need to assemble them by trial and error

 And that’s all.
 I didn’t need to disassemble further, because cleaning and lubrication do not require this.

 Originally posted by gflauti: Which solvent did you use to clean contacts?
 Ethanol (was available), but I prefer isopropanol, it is much more efficient and convenient.

 |09-04-2012, 05:14 PM||#10|